The Parish of Wheldrake

 RP.
 Thank you

-This week we are remembering all the people who give their time to be Members of our PCC’s for the churches of the Rivers Partnership.
+This week we are remembering our Worship team of clergy, Licensed Lay Ministers and Authorised Lay Ministers in the churches of the Rivers Partnership.
 It would be good to have contribution from anyone in the benefice, so please email your suggestions for thankyou’s for your villages

 RP.
 Multiply Stories